Calamities, Common Interests, Shared Identity: What Shapes Social Cohesion in Europe?

-We conduct a large-scale survey experiment in nine European countries to study how priming a major crisis (COVID-19), common economic interests, and a shared identity inﬂuences altruism, reciprocity and trust of EU citizens.
-We find that priming the COVID-19 pandemic increases altruism and reciprocity towards compatriots, citizens of other EU countries, and non-EU citizens.
-Priming common European values also boosts altruism and reciprocity but only towards compatriots and fellow Europeans.Priming common economic interests has no tangible impact on behaviour.
+We conduct a large-scale incentivized survey experiment in nine EU countries to study how priming common economic interests (EU trade), a shared identity (EU common values), and a major health crisis (COVID-19), influences altruism, reciprocity and trust of EU citizens.
+We find that the COVID-19 treatment increases altruism and reciprocity towards compatriots, as well as altruism towards citizens of other EU countries.
+The EU common values treatment has similar effects and in addition also boosts reciprocity towards fellow Europeans.
+The EU trade treatment has no tangible impact on behavior.
 Trust in others is not affected by any treatment.
-Our results are consistent with the parochial altruism hypothesis, which asserts that because altruism arises out of inter-group conﬂict, humans show a tendency to favor members of their own groups.
+Our results suggest that both a shared identity and a shared crisis can have a unifying effect among EU citizens, while shared economic interests (alone) do not significantly affect European cohesion.

 Cevat Giray Aksoy, Antonio Cabrales, Mathias Dolls, Ruben Durante, Lisa Windsteiger: "Calamities, Common Interests, Shared Identity: What Shapes Social Cohesion in Europe?", EconPol Working Paper 64, May 2021